esp-rs/rust-build/README.md

 > **Warning**
 >
 >  Install scripts from this repository will now be feature freeze.
-New features will be added to [`espup`](https://github.com/esp-rs/espup#installation), a Rust version of the install scripts.
+New features will be added to [`espup`](https://github.com/esp-rs/espup#installation), a Rust version of the installation scripts.

 Download the installer from the [Release section](https://github.com/esp-rs/rust-build/releases).